 Example: You move to a new city more than 50 miles from your existing home.
 You put things in storage while looking for a new home.
 The cost of the storage is tax deductible as part of the moving expenses.

-Every circumstance is slightly different so please double check with your accountant or tax advisor if you are not sure if your expenditures for a storage facility are tax deductible.
+Taxes can vary slightly depending on the circumstance.
+If you’re still not sure if you can deduct the cost of your storage unit please double check with your accountant or tax advisor.
+They’ll be able to guide you if you are not sure if your expenditures for a storage facility are tax deductible.
+They may even find additional deductions!

 We’re Your Storage Solution!